percona/k8spsmdb-docs/docs/delete.md

     * `percona.com/delete-psmdb-pods-in-order`: if present, ensures the proper Pods deletion order at cluster deletion (on by default).
     * `percona.com/delete-psmdb-pvc`: if present, [Persistent Volume Claims  :octicons-link-external-16:](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) for the database cluster Pods are deleted along with the cluster deletion.

-    Second one is off by default in the `deploy/cr.yaml` configuration file, which allows you to recreate the cluster without losing data.
+    Second one is off by default in the `deploy/cr.yaml` configuration file, allowing you to recreate the cluster without losing data.
 Also, you can [delete TLS-related objects and PVCs manually](#clean-up-resources), if needed.

 The steps are the following:
 {.power-number}